open-webui/open-webui/active.md

 ### Train with a web page

 Type # followed by any https:// domain path to ask questions about a specific web page.
 Allow a couple minutes to process each question.
-You couold ask some questions about today's headlines:
+You can ask questions about today's headlines:

 	#https://yahoo.com